How we'd pick the best airplane seat on any flight

 Not all exit rows are equal, either.
 The first exit row on wide-body aircraft often has more legroom than the second.
 Read our detailed exit row guide for a deep dive.

 Bulkhead seats are the first row of a cabin section, positioned behind a wall (the bulkhead).
-They're often coveted, but they're not always the best choice.
+They're often coveted, but they aren't the right pick for everyone.

 Pros: